 The good news about complaining customers is that they’re getting happier

-That’s according to the latest UK Customer Satisfaction Index (UKCSI 2019) and it’s because organisations have become much better at handling complaints
+That’s according to the January UK Customer Satisfaction Index (UKCSI 2019) and it’s because organisations have become much better at handling complaints.

 But organisations still need to prepare for a world where regulation will demand even greater efforts to ‘treat customers fairly.’

 One of the more gratifying statistics to have come out of the latest UKCSI study was a continuing improvement in complaint handling.
 While complaints are still a decisive factor in dragging down overall customer satisfaction levels, organisations have shown a marked improvement in how seriously they take this element of customer service.
 At 5.9 out of 10, satisfaction with complaint handling now stands at its highest ever level since the survey began.

 So yes, this is partly driven by external regulatory pressure, but also by internal awareness of how important it is to set the benchmark for how you deal with consumers when there’s concern around product quality or the integrity of the sales process.

 In recent years we’ve noticed three significant changes in attitudes towards complaints:

 - Businesses are much more on the front foot around handling compensation than they used to be.

 - As an industry, we’ve got better at it.
 For example, at Capita we now have a specialist complaints management operation that grew out of our partnerships in the financial services sector, dealing with PPI redress, mis-selling redress, etc. It was a valuable learning opportunity in what’s becoming a specialised and critical field.

 - Organisations are more willing to hold themselves to account, and they realise that handling a complaint well can actually drive advocacy rather than just reduce dissatisfaction.
 A growing number of our clients actually have targets around how many complaints they deal with per day, per week, per month, and how quickly they get resolved – much more so than they used to.